Introduction to Observing Occultations of stars

 b) QHY174 CMOS, or any with IMX174.
 These are relatively inexpensive (due to being 1st Generation), with global shutter and big pixels.

 Any other camera that will give up to 20 fps, with 2x2 binning option.
+The QHY174mGPS costs about £1000 euros, and is a "Jack-of-all-trades"

 c) Timing with NTP controlled with Meinberg software, or better, a laptop with GPS via USB.